Rural Climate Partnership

 Support Sustainable Job Development that Enables Both Short-term Carbon Reductions and Long-term Community Prosperity

-- To leverage federal climate investments, RCI will support partners to convene racially
+- To leverage federal climate investments, RCP will support partners to convene racially

 and culturally diverse leaders in target states and communities, to develop place-based job development designed to remediate rather than exacerbate existing inequities.
 These coalitions will receive funding to support the planning process, and technical support to navigate federal funding opportunities through the USDA, DOE, and other federal agencies.

-- RCI will support policy advocacy at the local, state, and federal level to focus economic development resources on climate-smart investments.
+- RCP will support policy advocacy at the local, state, and federal level to focus economic development resources on climate-smart investments.